athomasoriginal/com.betweentwoparens/src/posts/005-deploy-clojurescript-on-nginx.md

 ## Automate Process

-You may have noticed, but the above process is a manualy process.
-The point was to show you exactly what the process looks like if you have to manually run it.
-Now though, we want to show the automated flow using docker.
+Everything we just did is very manual and we can save time and reduce chances of human error by automating the above process.
+The following will show you how to do this.

 ### Automate Prod Artifact Builds

 Go into the `tools/nginx` directory and create a file called `Dockerfile.build` and make it look like this:

 ```bash
 # base image